escapegameibk/microcontroller/ECPROTO.md

 used should match the one of the CRC-16-IBM version and is also used in the modbus protocol and the usb protocol.
 The whole frame before the checksum is used as basisi for cecksum calculation.
-In case the checksum only consists of 0x00 bytes, the responding side was too laszy to implement checksums, in which case a checksum comparison should be ommitted.
-The checksum may contain a 0xFF byte.
+In case the checksum only consists of 0x00 bytes, the responding side was too lazy to implement checksums, in which case a checksum comparison should be ommitted.
+The checksum may contain a 0xFF byte, but it is discouraged to NOT implement zero padding.

 ## Action-IDs